Lori Harvey: Career

+In February 2024, it was announced that Harvey will star in Peacock's mini-series Fight Night: The Million Dollar Heist.

 Personal life

 She has close friendships with Jordyn Woods, Normani, Winnie Harlow, and Ryan Destiny, according to Essence.
+In 2017, Harvey was presented to society at Le Bal des débutantes in Paris.

 Relationships

-In January 2016, she began dating Dutch football player Memphis Depay.
+In January 2016, she began dating Dutch soccer player Memphis Depay.
 They were engaged in June 2017 and separated by 2018.

-Following the end of her engagement to Depay, Harvey was briefly linked to British racing driver Lewis Hamilton and R&B singer Trey Songz.
-She was also linked with the rapper Future; the pair confirmed their relationship in January 2020, and broke up in August of that year.
+Following the end of her engagement to Depay, Harvey was briefly linked to R&B singer Trey Songz.
+In 2019, Harvey briefly dated Sean "P. Diddy" Combs.
+Later she was linked with the rapper Future; the pair confirmed their relationship in January 2020, and broke up in August of that year.
 Future later took aim at Harvey on his featured verse on the song "Maybach" by 42 Dugg, with the lyrics "Magic City, I'm the owner.
 Tell Steve Harvey, I don't want her".

 In November 2020, Harvey began dating actor Michael B. Jordan.
-In December 2021, Jordan declared in an interview with The Hollywood Reporter, that he "finally found what love was" with Harvey.
 In June 2022, it was reported that the couple had ended their relationship.

-In January 2023, Harvey confirmed that she is dating actor Damson Idris.
+In January 2023, Harvey confirmed that she was dating actor Damson Idris; the two broke up in November 2023, and remain friends.

 Legal issues

 In October 2019, Harvey was arrested for fleeing the scene of a collision, according to the Beverly Hills Police Department.
-In January 2020, a spokesperson from the Los Angeles County District Attorney's office confirmed to People, that she was charged with two misdemeanors, including one count of resisting, obstructing a peace officer and one count of hit and run resulting in property damage.
-In December 2020, it was reported by TMZ, that she had accepted a plea deal, and was sentenced to 2 years of probation.
+In January 2020, a spokesperson from the Los Angeles County District Attorney's office confirmed to People, that she was charged with two misdemeanors, including one count of resisting, obstructing a police officer and one count of hit and run resulting in property damage.
+In December 2020, it was reported by TMZ, that she had accepted a plea deal, and was sentenced to two years of probation.